QianruZhou333/LostSilence/README.md

-# LostSilence
+### About LostSilence
-the v1.0 version of application "Lost Silence", a ontology-based tragdy early-alert web service.
+A ontology-based tragdy early-alert web service.
-By extracting information from wireless network data, the sign of tragdy could be detected by a nice and simple algorithm.
+Based on a knowledge base of cellular network management system, the sign of tragdy could be detected by continuously processing the cellular network data stream